bergmanlab/TELR/docs/02_Usage.md

 optional arguments:
-  -h, --help            show this help message and exit --align_method ALIGN_METHOD
+  -h, --help            show this help message and exit --aligner ALIGNER     choose method for read alignment, please provide
-                        choose method for read alignment, please provide 'nglmr' or 'minimap2' (default = 'nglmr') --asm_method ASM_METHOD
+                        'nglmr' or 'minimap2' (default = 'nglmr')
+  --assembler ASSEMBLER
                         Choose the method to be used for local contig assembly step, please provide 'wtdbg2' or 'flye' (default = 'wtdbg2')
-  --polish_method POLISH_METHOD
-                        Choose the method to be used for local contig polishing step, please provide 'wtdbg2' or 'flye' (default = 'wtdbg2')
+  --polisher POLISHER   Choose the method to be used for local contig
+                        polishing step, please provide 'wtdbg2' or 'flye' (default = 'wtdbg2')
   -x PRESETS, --presets PRESETS